Box of Moonlight: Plot summary

-Al Fountain is a methodical and somewhat neurotic engineer.
-On the way home from work after leaving his construction site, he takes a side trip for nostalgia's sake in the woodland area.
-There he meets Buck "The Kid", an eccentric character who gives him a new perspective on his life.
+Al decides to get a rental car to take a side trip for nostalgia's sake in the woodland area to find a Splatchee Lake, a tourist attraction from his childhood where he finds it polluted and encounters an elderly evangelical couple.
+On his way back to his hotel, he meets Buck "The Kid", an eccentric character who gives him a new perspective on his life.
 The two men bond with two women with similar personalities.
 The pair swap stories and ideas.
 The kid lives outside with many items and furniture in the woods.
 They rob a man's tomatoes from his garden and vandalize the factory that Al works at.
-The two part ways with Al having a different and more free outlook.
+The two part ways with Al having a different and freer outlook.